 Stamppot boerenkool (kale) is arguably the most popular version of this filling meal.
 Other types of stamppot are stamppot rauwe andijvie (raw endive), hutspot (onions and carrots) and zuurkool (sauerkraut).
 Another version of stamppot is called hutspot and is made of carrots and potatoes.

 If you’re not lucky enough to know a Dutchie who can cook you this tasty meal in their kitchen, you can try it at several places around Amsterdam.
 The IJscuypje chain is a genius concept of ice cream shop in summer turned stamppot cafe (called Stamppotje) in winter.
 Choose from their freshly made stamppot flavors and toppings like sausage, bacon or gehaktbal.
 You can also go to a Dutch restaurant like Moeders to try their versions.
 The grocery chain Albert Heijn also has pre-made meals that you can heat up in the microwave oven.
-Or look online for a recipe and try to make it yourself!
+Or look for a recipe and try to make it yourself!
 It’s quite easy.
+Check out this cookbook for traditional Dutch recipes.

 A tasty and common Netherlands food is patat, which is the Dutch word for frites, chips or french fries.
 These thick and crispy fries are said to have been invented in the northern part of Belgium, and are thus often called Vlaamse friet.
 Dutchies love their patat with copious amounts of mayonnaise and often supplement this popular treat with another fried snack on the side if you can believe it.
 This side dish may be frikandel or kroket, both deep-fried meaty snacks.
 These unfading favorites may be purchased at snack bars all over Amsterdam, including the famous FEBO.